VrajeshPatel02/Recipes/README.md

 # Recipes
-Developed a Django App with Functionalities such as Login &amp; register, Add , Update, Delete &amp; search recipes from the app. the Data is Stored in a Database which inludes User details and recipes detail.
+Designed and built a Django application featuring user authentication with login and registration capabilities.
+Developed functionalities for adding, updating, deleting, and searching recipes within the app.
+Managed the storage and retrieval of user and recipe data in a relational database, ensuring efficient user experience and data management.